 Original Sin: Is It Scriptural?

 Welcome.
 Today we are going to go over the doctrine of Original Sin.
 Is it true according to the scriptures, and why/why not?
-Before we go into it, we need to understand what it is.
+Before we go test this doctrine, we need to understand what this doctrine is teaching.

-It teaches that we are all born a sinner, even though we have not sinned yet.
-The scriptures used to say so are taken out of context.
+It teaches that we are all born with a sin, even though we have not sinned yet.
+It is my belief that we are not born with original sin and that the scriptures used to say so are taken out of context.

 1 John 3 4